 Of course, you can often find all these notes in one instrument like a guitar or piano, but be sure to check other instruments too.
 The harmony is made up of all the notes that are being played at the same time, regardless of instrument.

-2. Chord functions - chord scale degrees - Roman numeral analysis
+2. Roman numeral analysis

 When talking about music, musicians will often call a series of chords a ‘two-five-one progression’ or a ‘one-four-five progression’.
 You might have seen this before in writing as ‘ii-V-I’ or ‘I-IV-V’.
 So what are musicians referring to with those numbers?
 What do these Roman numerals mean?

 In exercise 5 and exercise 7, we saw that one important aspect of understanding a melody is to look at scale degrees.
-For example, a melody might start on the root, go to the minor third, to the perfect fifth and back to the root (as is the case with the first notes of Smoke on the Water, for example).
+For example, a melody might start on the root, go to the minor third, to the perfect fourth and back to the root (as is the case with the first notes of Smoke on the Water, for example).
 In short, we use labels like perfect fifth and minor third to indicate the scale degree of a note.

 Chord progressions are also based on a scale.
-In fact, we can build a chord on on each scale degree.
+In fact, we can build a chord on each scale degree.
 For the C major scale that would get us these chords:

 We use the Roman numerals to indicate on which scale degree the chord was built.
 So in the scale of C, ii-V-I means Dm-G-C and I-IV-V means C-F-G. Here’s an overview:

-So, these Roman numerals are a shorthand way of talking about how chord progressions are constructed.
+In short, these Roman numerals are a shorthand way of talking about how chord progressions are constructed.
 But how does this make your ears better?
 There are two ways.

 Firstly, Roman numeral analysis teaches you about ‘diatonic harmony’.
 If you play around with the chords in the chart above, you’ll notice that they sound like they somehow belong together.
 That’s because all these chords are constructed from notes in the C major scale.
-We call a chord progression that only uses notes from one scale ‘diatonic’.
+We call a chord progression that only uses notes from a single scale ‘diatonic’.
 This is useful, because, most chord progressions are diatonic.
 Diatonic is normal.
 Nine times out of ten, a song will be diatonic.
 So when you know the sound of diatonic chord progressions, it becomes much easier to figure out chord progressions simply by listening to them.
 Also, all the moments where a chord is ‘non-diatonic’, meaning it uses a note from outside the scale, will jump out you immmediately.

 That brings us to the second way Roman numeral analysis helps your ears.
 It allows you to see, hear, recognize and understand all sorts of patterns in the chord progression you encounter.
 For example, in jazz ii-V-I progressions are used all the time.
 In blues music, I-IV-V are super common.